 You’ve just read an article, and scroll down past the end of the main text.
 There you’ll find either a row of square images or other story headlines under the title “Recommended articles”.
 The first recommendation is the article you just read, and the second recommendation is for the article that linked to the one you’ve just read.
 The remanding recommendations are vaguely related but not that interesting.
 Why are these recommendations so often so bad?

 I see this again and again on so many websites!
 From the smallest blogs to the largest news organizations: they all give lousy article recommendations for what to read next.
 These lists are designed to catch your interest as you reach the end of an activity (reading) as you start to wonder what to do next (continue reading!)
 However, despite being a means to retain visitors, many websites are doing a terrible job at giving recommendations.

 First off, there are a ton of websites that recommend/promote the same article as the current page.
 The current article is indeed the most related to the current article, but this is just lazy programming.
-Excluding the current article should be a ten second coding job, yet oh so many don’t do it.
+Excluding the current article should be a ten-second coding job, yet oh so many don’t do it.
 You can see this problem on the official Google Blog website.

 The same goes for recommending the page that linked you to what you’re currently reading.
 On the web, information about which page referred you to the current page is transmitted in the Referer (sic) HTTP header.
-Like with excluding the current page from recommendations, excluding the referring page is another ten seconds coding job.
+Like with excluding the current page from recommendations, excluding the referring page is another ten-second coding job.
 You can see this problem on the New York Times website.

-These two issues alone demonstrate how little thought and effort are put in to these recommendation systems.
+These two issues alone demonstrate how little thought and effort are put into these recommendation systems.